lacoseismic/nshmp-haz/docs/pages/Ground-Motion-Models.md

 ## GMMs By Tectonic Setting

-GMMs available in *nshmp-haz-v2* are tabulated by tectonic setting below.
+GMMs available in *nshmp-haz* are tabulated by tectonic setting below.
 See the javadocs for the [GMM Package](https://earthquake.usgs.gov/nshmp/docs/nshmp-lib/gov/usgs/earthquake/nshmp/gmm/package-summary.html) for implementation details of each GMM and comprehensive lists of GMM IDs.